I am a Mdewakanton Dakota rights activist with several

 keep me updated.
 Best regards, Tony

-Tony Castanha also recently sent me an e-mail wherein he ask me and people all around the world to
+Tony Castanha also sent me an e-mail wherein he asked me and people all around the world to

 participate in the annual Papal Bull burning or ripping protest on October 12.
 After receiving the e-mail, I contacted Jim Anderson and